WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 </ul>

-Note that the PBS entry/end signal conditionals are somewhat tricky to use and can have non-intuitive behaviour when used with pathfinding/penalty actions, because pathfinding also takes place beyond the current signal block where any reservation is being made.
-In this case a prediction of what the PBS signal would be is made.
+Note that the path entry/end signal conditionals are somewhat tricky to use and can have non-intuitive behaviour when used with pathfinding/penalty actions, because pathfinding also takes place beyond the current signal block where any reservation is being made.
+In this case a prediction of what the path signal would be is made.

 ### Programmable pre-signals

 Programmable pre-signals are combo pre-signals, with programmable conditions for whether the signal is red or green.
-Programmable pre-signals are block signals, with no support for PBS.
+Programmable pre-signals are block signals, with no support for path signalling.
 Programmable pre-signal programs cannot test any properties of trains, and are run even if there is no train approaching the signal.
 In most cases, routefinding restrictions are more useful.